heejaechang/pyright/README.md

 -   [Jest](https://jestjs.io/) is the test runner.
 -   Use [ts-mockito](https://www.npmjs.com/package/ts-mockito) for mocking.
 -   To run or debug tests in current file use `Pylance jest current file` task.
--   To run all tests from command line use `npm run test:all`.
 -   Useful extensions: `Jest` (from Orta)

 ## Debugging IntelliCode CLI